-Steroids may have been a very useful group of drugs to use at an earlier stage of your child's illness, but are avoided at this point if at all possible.
-This is due to their potential side-effects including tummy upset, mood swings and weight gain.
+Steroids are often very helpful in the earlier stages of illness, but at this stage the side-effects may outweigh the benefits.
+For example, tummy upset, mood swings and weight gain.
 Many children old enough to understand are relieved to know that they will not be given steroids unless really necessary.

 Steroids are most frequently prescribed for children with brain tumours when the increasing tumour size may cause a rise in pressure and result in nausea, vomiting and headaches.
 But there are often equally effective alternatives to steroids with fewer distressing side-effects.

-For example, painkillers such as morphine may be used to control headaches.
+For example, pain-relieving medications such as morphine may be used to control headaches.
 There is also a variety of very effective medications available to control nausea and vomiting.